 Solution:

 Before visiting a bank, contact them to confirm their exact requirements.
-Working with a legal expert who has experience in opening a bank account in Turkey for foreigners can prevent unnecessary delays.
+Working with a legal expert who has experience in opening bank account in Turkey for foreigners can prevent unnecessary delays.

 4. Restrictions on Certain Nationalities